 - In a second shallow bowl, stir together the Panko, parsley, chives, and garlic powder.1½ cups Panko breadcrumbs, 1 tablespoon dried parsley, 1 tablespoon dried chives, ½ teaspoon garlic powder

-- Season both sides of the chicken thighs with salt and pepper.4-6 boneless, skinless chicken thighs, Salt and pepper
+- Season both sides of the chicken thighs with salt and pepper.4-6 boneless, skinless chicken thighs, kosher salt, ground black pepper

 - One piece at a time, dip the chicken in the Dijon mixture, tossing to coat, then into the breadcrumbs, rolling to coat all sides.
 Place on the prepared baking sheet and repeat with the remaining chicken.